Over the years, as our life with a family has become busier, we seem to have adopted a 'speedy' and 'just in time' lifestyle.

 - There is very little preparation required in making these trifles.
 This is a dessert that is more about combining than cooking and it is definitely an example of a dish where the end result is worth heaps more than the sum of its parts.

-- Life is too short to make homemade custard or to bake your own swiss roll so I’ve used tinned and supermarket respectively.
-I won’t tell if you don’t.
+- Life is too short to make homemade custard or to bake your own swiss roll so I've used tinned and supermarket respectively.
+I won't tell if you don't.
+And it doesn't particularly need to be a swiss roll - any vanilla cake would do the trick.

 - Serving the trifles in individual glasses is the killer strike here.
 Choose the size of the glasses according to your appetites and don't worry if you end up with a collection of mismatched glassware.
 Call it eclectic.
 That works.